georgios-stats/Statistical_Methods_III_2020/README.md

 The full material can be found in DUO.

-Handout for Finite mixture models can be found here:
+The Handout for the Finite mixture models and Expectation-Maximization algorithm can be found here:

 + <https://github.com/georgios-stats/Statistical_Methods_III_2020/blob/main/Handouts/Finite_Mixture_Model_and_Expectation_Maximization_Algorithm.pdf>

-PCA code implemented in images, can be found here:
+PCA code implemented in images can be found here:

 + <https://github.com/georgios-stats/Statistical_Methods_III_2020/tree/main/PCA_examples_code/image_pca>